 So for your Saturday morning breakfast, try upgrading your everyday bran muffins to camelina and hemp bran muffins.

 I have been doing a lot of research into the health boosting benefits of hemp recently.
 For example, did you know that hemp oil can be used to make clothes, food, and even building materials?
 Furthermore, if you ever find yourself asking “is hemp oil safe?”, then head to myriamshopehemp.com for an overview of the facts you need to know.
+You might also be interested in learning more about hemp or rosin extraction, if that is something that has caught your curiosity you can see it here.

 I was first introduced to camelina oil this summer working at Boxwood Cafe.
 Right off the bat, I wasn’t sure what I thought of it, but I have come to love it’s nutty, fragrant qualities, which meld perfectly with the wheaty bran.
 It’s also loaded with omega-3’s, omega-6’s and Vitamin E. And even better, it’s pretty darn local in this part of the country – one of the few good things our friends over in Saskatchewan have to offer.
 Of course if you can’t get your hands on camelina, feel free to use veg/canola oil instead.
 It just won’t have the same perfumey-ness.